bigtrevs98/wallet-groomer/README.md

 # wallet-groomer
 Collects small transactions in a QT wallet into larger ones.
-This tool has been updated for Ravencoin, but should work on other coins using a BTC-forked QT wallet.
+This tool has been updated for Antimony Coin, but should work on other coins using a BTC-forked QT wallet.

 ## Requirements: